The Importance of Finding Your Child's Learning Style

 Let the child choose what they want to play.
 During the time set aside for each child, try not to direct what they do or give directions.
 Watch them play, engage with them, and follow their lead.
 You are there to observe what they do, how they do it, what they pay attention to, what they prefer, and to listen to what they say.

 I recommend taking notes on what you see and hear.
 It is amazing what you will learn about the child when you go back later to read over your notes.
 Over time, a new picture of your child will emerge that will provide you with a lot of insight.

 Questions to Guide Your Observation

-- What is your child doing when he’s most able to focus? (especially pertinent if you have an active child)
+- What is your child doing when they are most able to focus? (especially pertinent if you have an active child)

-- What type of activity seems to capture her attention the most?
+- What type of activity seems to capture their attention the most?

-- What does he spend the most time doing when he’s allowed to freely choose an activity?
+- What do they spend the most time doing when they're allowed to freely choose an activity?